13 Ways To Eat Cottage Cheese

 Cottage Cheese Desserts

-If you want to enjoy a high protein dessert at the end of the day then blending cottage cheese into some of your favorite sweet tooth recipes may be the perfect way to do that!
+Most of us know that cottage cheese cookie dough recipes were trending for quite some time on the internet.
+And for good reason If you want to enjoy a high protein dessert at the end of the day then blending cottage cheese into your favorite sweet tooth recipes may be the perfect way to do that!

 Cottage Cheese Toast